yyyyj/Kafe/README.md

 * CMake (>= 3.5)

+* Java 8 (to create the parser if you want to tweak the grammar)

 # Goal

 The goal is to make a programming language fast enough to be used in video-games, but it's also a toy for me because I am using it to discover the kind of problems the developers of Java